 Masters of Counselling (HELP)

 Licensed and Registered Counsellor (Lembaga Kaunselor KB 06473, PA 05950)

-I believe that everyone has a little black box they keep hidden inside their hearts that leads them to constantly experience a sense of fear or insecurity.
-In a world where differences aren’t often valued, it is understandable that we continuously feel anxious about opening up and exploring these boxes with another person.
-However, therapy is about two individuals, walking side by side, revisiting some of the dark places within a safe place and journeying together.
+In general, I believe that each one of us has a little black box hidden somewhere deep in our hearts.
+And when it gets overwhelming, we experience a sense of fear, insecurity or even avoidance.
+And sometimes, we can’t even make sense of our own feelings.
+In a world where differences aren’t often appreciated, it is expected that we instinctively feel anxious about opening up and exploring what these boxes contain; what more with a complete stranger.
+However, therapy in my definition, is about two individuals, walking side by side revisiting some of these dark places and journeying together.
 It would be my greatest honour to walk alongside with you as you continue painting your life canvas.